mr-zwets/mr-zwets/README.md

 ![BannerName](https://github.com/mr-zwets/mr-zwets/assets/53938059/90099122-064b-4fb3-ada0-1ff8a5471bf8)

 Hi 👋 I'm Mathieu (AKA Mr-Zwets), a passionate Bitcoin Cash developer. <br/>
-Been in crypto since summer of '17, working on it full time since '22.
+Been in crypto since summer of '17, working on it full time since '22. <br/>
+My main projects are Cashonize and CashScript!

 <details>
 <summary>
-  Here's a list of stuff I made for Bitcoin Cash 💚
+  Here's a full list of stuff I made for Bitcoin Cash 💚
 </summary>

 ### Main Projects